Prasathweb/Seven-segment-display-using-Verilog-HDL-/README.md

-# Seven segment display using Verilog HDL
+# Exp No:2 Seven segment display using Verilog HDL

 ## Aim